Abdulrasheed1729/genivf/README.md

 Contributions are highly welcomed.

 ## TODOs
-- [ ] implement simd for hamming distance
 - [ ] implement hybrid index for ivf-bsivf
 - [ ] add more experiments to the example
 - [ ] investigate on more viral datasets